Postal savings system: Brazil

 Brazil instituted a postal banking system in 2002, where the national postal service (ECT) formed a partnership with the largest private bank in the country (Bradesco) to provide financial services at post offices.
 The current partnership is with Bank of Brazil.

+Today the bank is in a semi-defunct state since 2019, after a decree from the government shut down the branch.

 Bulgaria

 In Bulgaria, the postal banking system was a subsidiary of Bulgarian Posts until 1991, when Bulgarian Postbank was created.
 In the years that followed, Bulgarian Postbank was privatized and the relationship between post offices and bank offices became weaker.
 Postal banking services ceased to be available in post offices in 2011.

 Canada

 Canada Post offered banking services via its Post Office Savings Bank, created by the Post Office Act in April 1868, less than a year following the nation's confederation.
-A century later, the Post Office Savings Bank was shut down in 1968-69.
+A century later, the Post Office Savings Bank was shut down in 1968–69.
 Since at least the early 2010s, postal banking has been discussed and studied periodically, with postal unions backing the idea.
-Canada Post began rolling out postal banking services in late 2022, in partnership with TD Bank.
+In October 2022, Canada Post dipped its toe into the possibility of rolling out postal banking services by offering small personal loans between $1,000-$30,000 in partnership with TD Bank, but no chequing or savings accounts.
+Less than a month later, in November 2022, the loan program discontinued any new applications.

+In 2024, Canada Post confirmed it has partnered with KOHO Financial to bring back postal banking by offering chequing and savings accounts; with a range of different accounts, including a basic no-fee account as well as accounts with fees.
+The date of public nationwide access to these banking services is planned for 2025.

+Many rural communities, remote indigenous communities, and even some inner-city neighbourhoods, are lacking a local bank or credit union, many with either no reliable access to the internet or no affordable (or free public wifi) for internet banking.
+These financially underserved communities are left without the ability to have a locally accessible bank account, having a high risk of theft or misappropriation of funds if large amounts of cash are stored at home or else resort to paying costly fees using Canada Post's prepaid reloadable Visa card, inability to get a bank loan for a business, inability to build credit, great difficulty running a business, inability to deposit or cash cheques, or inability to cash cheques for more than a limited amount at retailers (if there's any retailers cashing cheques in their community) along with cheque cashing fees, or cash larger cheques at extremely high-fee payday lenders.